JorgendG/PSCosmosDocument/README.md

 - Get-CosmosDocument
 - Remove-CosmosDocument

-As an example the script retreives the serialnumber, model and BIOS version of my computer and creates a Cosmos document.
+As an example the script retrieves the serialnumber, model and BIOS version of my computer and creates a Cosmos document.